 the "neutered" ME firmware.
 We can use the rest for new

 00000000:00000fff fd 00001000:00020fff me 00021000:000fffff bios 00100000:007fffff pd

-Save the new layout to a file and update FD regions in the dump:
+Save the new layout to a file

-The updated image has been saved to
+The updated image will be saved to

 separate directory for convenience:

-$ cd .. && mkdir fd-patched && cd $_ $ mv ../dump.bin.new .
+$ mkdir patched && cd $_ $ mv ../orig.bin.new .

-$ ifdtool -x dump.bin.new
+$ ifdtool -x orig.bin.new